personalrobotics/tracking/readme.md

 ```
 ssh -X nano
 ```
-then either run the base tracking script or the tracking with taring action script.
+then either run the base tracking script or the tracking with taring action script (if running the feeding demo without the ATI F/T sensor).
 ```
 cd ~/nano/*/gelslight_tracking
 python3 src/tracking_w_taring_action.py
 ```
-cking script o
 ## Output

 **Tracking**

-The tracking algorithms
+The tracking algorithms will display the camera feed and print the force and torque in the Z-direction.
+The gelsight node initialized by these scripts publishes the camera feed and a 6-DOF Wrench (2 implemented).

 **Matching**